 I’ve tried a lot of different decoy sets but by the end of each of my hunts here I had moved a few decoys to the far bank of the sough out front.
 I would angle the decoys from the bank into the sough to encourage the passers to veer a little closer to the blind, giving us a potential shot.

 Also, because it’s a box with trees behind it you will have limited visibility, so it’s good to check the side pools once in awhile for a Pintail or Shoveler that snuck in while you were staring out front.

-Honestly, it’s not ideal for geese.
-They often steer around the blind instead of flying over it.
-That said, I’ve come close to taking a goose from this blind and you might get some opportunities at overhead shots from geese taking off from their morning roosts on the refuge.
+Geese often steer around the blind instead of flying over it.
+That said, I’ve taken some geese from this blind and you might get some opportunities at overhead shots from geese taking off from their morning roosts on the refuge, but the trees can interfere.
 You can also take a few goose decoys in and place them just off the bank of the slough in front of the blind.
 Not only will they help steer passing ducks closer to the blind, but they might give you a chance to bring in a flock close enough overhead for a shot.
-But they might also be out of range.

 Pros: One of the top producing blinds on the refuge; sits on the south side with very little competition from other blinds; good concealment.